justin13888/rawshift/README.md

 <!-- TODO: Add docs on the specific features, etc. on the docs.rs page -->

+## MSRV

+As of August 2025, the minimum supported Rust version (MSRV) is 1.89.0.
+This may be quite high but the reason is to ensure modern Rust features are available early in development.
+This may not be bumped up in for a good while.

 ## Developing

 It is important that development velocity is maintained regardless of project complexity.
 Unit tests for all contributions are expected, especially for platform-specific behaviours!